jacopoMauro/dm552/lecture_plan.md

 1. [11.03] More higher order functions, modules, beginning of custom types (Sheet 3, up until exercise 3 (included)) {Chapters 5, 6 & 7}
 1. [18.03] We covered exercises from theory on static vs. dynamic scoping, and activation records {**PL** chapter 4 & 5}
 1. [25.03] We covered some exercises from sheet 3, exercise 1.3, 2.1 and 3.2.1. **At home you should finish sheet 3** (you don't have to do all of exercise 4). {Chapters 5,6 & 7}
+1. [01.04] We coded a simple version of tic-tac-toe live in class, the files have been commented and put in the tictactoe folder on GitHub alongside a full implementation.
+Next class is after Easter, so please spend some time really trying to get comfortable with all the material so far.
+(Everything up to sheet 4, exercise 3 (included)) {Chapters 7 & (beginning of) 8}